nekoify/wifi-speed-watcher/README.md

 A little program I designed to continuously monitor and record your WiFi speed over time and then present the data in a graph.

-Works on Linux, no clue if it works on Windows or macOS but will be tested later on.
+Works on Linux and Windows, no clue if it works on macOS but it should do.

 ## TODO
 - [x] Add CLI args (Options to set the port for the dashboard and to set the interval that the wifi speed is recorded at)